 Is it possible to reconcile supply chain vulnerability, risk and supply chain management with corporate governance, business continuity, national security and emergency planning?
-In her 2006 article, Reconciling supply chain vulnerability, risk and supply chain management, Helen Peck attempts to do just that, hence my analogy of looking down at supply chains from Space – in order to really see the big picture.
+In a 2006 article, Reconciling supply chain vulnerability, risk and supply chain management, by Helen Peck, she attempts to do just that, hence my analogy of looking down at supply chains from Space – in order to really see the big picture.
 Because, as far as supply chain risk goes, some, if not all, stakeholders are found far beyond the individual supply chain and Helen Peck does an excellent job at explaining why.

 Coming straight to the point, the figure below, taken from the article, is one of the best attempts I have seen at synthesizing all fields that relate to supply chain risk management.

 Copyright note: The figure above is taken from the article.

 This view is very much reminiscent of my own view on risk and vulnerability, which should come as no surprise, having a background as adviser in vulnerability assessment, safe community planning and crisis management with several Norwegian government authorities for more than 15 years.
 Let’s take a closer look at Peck’s article, which in essence is a critique and literature review of past and current research in supply chain risk and its related fields.
 This critique starts from the concept of supply chains, and ends with a societal perspective, cleverly making the case for “the extendend supply chain”.

 The literature review leading up to the figure, which is on the second-last page of the article, is amazingly succinct, despite spanning a wide variety of fields, not immediately related to supply chain vulnerability, but in a wider sense all necessary to understand the full implications of supply chain vulnerability.